vivekreddydba/ShellScript/README.md

 4) bash Demo.sh

-How to run the shell script in debug mode?
+### How to run the shell script in debug mode?

+1) To run entire script(all commands) in debug mode

 ```
 sh -x Demo.sh  # It will gives the output as command and output
 ```
-2. To run few commands in debug mode.
+2)  To run few commands in debug mode.

 ```
 cat Demo.sh